Honggnag Lyu bio photo

 Therefore, identifying potential risk factors and objective biomarkers specific to the early clinical profiles of common psychiatric disorders holds significant value for improving diagnosis and treatment of these debilitating conditions.

-• Conducting more large-scale genome-wide association studies (GWAS) for early psychiatric clinical symptoms-level.
-Leveraging large-scale biobanks like UKBiobank, to further elucidate genetic architecture underlying diverse psychiatric clinical symptoms-level profiles.
+• Conducting large-scale genome-wide association studies (GWAS) focused on early-stage psychiatric symptom dimensions in Asian populations.
+Leveraging population-scale biobanks (e.g., UK Biobank) to elucidate the genetic architecture underlying heterogeneous psychiatric phenotypes.

 • Validating these findings through downstream experimental work and independent clinical cohorts, with a particular focus on the Chinese Han population.